Missolonghi–Aitoliko Lagoons: Fishing exploitation of the lagoons

-A traditional product which is connected with the fishing exploitation of the lagoons is the avgotaracho Messolongiou (like Japanese karasumi and Italian botargo).
-The mature ovaries of the flathead grey mullet (Mugil cephalus) manufactured in the traditional way as follows: the whole ovaries of flathead mullet are dissected from the fish, washed with water, salted with natural sea salt, dried under the sun and submerged in melted natural wax.
+A traditional product which is connected with the fishing exploitation of the lagoons is avgotaracho Messolongiou.
+The mature ovaries of the flathead grey mullet (Mugil cephalus) manufactured in the traditional way: the whole ovaries of flathead mullet are washed with water, salted with natural sea salt, dried under the sun, and then covered with melted natural wax.
 This is very famous product with a great commercial value (about 140 €/kg).
 Also, this is one of the five products in the category of fresh fish, molluscs, crustaceans and products with protected designation of origin and geographical indication by laws of the Greek Government and the European Union.
 The term of protected designation of origin is used to describe foodstuffs, which are produced, processed and prepared in a defined geographical area using recognised specific methods.